 Development and secondary metabolism are tightly connected processes.
 Part of this association depends on differential gene expression: while the information is instructed and hardwired in the genome, its regulation and display in certain cell types will ultimately determine the capacity to accumulate different metabolites.
 The control of secondary metabolism in response to developmental and environmental cues is exerted by transcription factors and transcriptional co-regulators acting on cis-regulatory DNA sequences that determine when, where, and how genes are expressed, but also on other types of regulatory proteins and RNAs.

-Our laboratory is in the Program for Systems Biology of Molecular Interactions and Regulation at the Institute of Integrative Systems Biology (I2SysBio).
-Research group of José Tomás Matus Picero).
+Our laboratory is in the Program for Systems Biology of Molecular Interactions and Regulation at the Institute of Integrative Systems Biology (I2SysBio, Research group of Dr. José Tomás Matus Picero).
 We promote respect and tolerance and are openly pro of diversity of all kinds.